11 Best Lakes in Dallas

 4. Joe Pool Lake

 This approximately 6,500-acre lake spans three cities southwest of Dallas.
 The lake is a massive reservoir of Mountain Creek, which branches from the Trinity River.
-Since its impoundment in 1986, it's grown to be a top recreation destination in the region.
+It's grown to be a top recreation destination in the region since its impoundment in 1986.

 Joe Pool enables all types of land and water activity.
 Three parklands surround the lake and lend the easiest access to the shoreline.
 Along the eastern shore, Cedar Hill State Park enables activities like fishing, swimming, and mountain biking.
 The park is also home to a campground, with over 350 sites catering to tent camping and RV parking.